MurtadhaInit/dotfiles/Notes.md

   - h for not following the link if it exists.
 Useful for symlinking directories.
   - v for verbose

+- Add an Ansible task to install my font

 ## Notes about the operation of dotbot

 - Link: <https://github.com/anishathalye/dotbot>